EqualifyEverything/equalify/CONTRIBUTING.md

 Equalify is being designed as open as possible.

-Eventually, I imagine people will want different accounts.

-Like so many features, we will build an auth system when folks request it.

 ## Usable hooks and patterns.

 Checkout [/models/hooks.php](/models/hooks.php) and the `_scan` pattern in [/actions/scan_all_pages.php](/actions/scan_all_pages.php).